awsdocs/amazon-emr-release-guide/doc_source/emr-hadoop-task-config.md

 --use-default-roles
 ```

 You can change default values listed below using the `mapred-site` configuration classification in the same way, and set multiple values and multiple configuration classifications using a single JSON file\.
-For more information, see [Configuring Applications](emr-configure-apps.md)\.
+For more information, see [Configure Applications](emr-configure-apps.md)\.

 With Amazon EMR version 5\.21\.0 and later, you can override cluster configurations and specify additional configuration classifications for each instance group in a running cluster\.
 You do this by using the Amazon EMR console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK\.
 For more information, see [Supplying a Configuration for an Instance Group in a Running Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps-running-cluster.html)\.